jzy3d/jzy3d-api/jzy3d-emul-gl/README.md

 ## Fail : Performance with multithreading

-We explored multithreaded rendering in SurfaceDemoEmulGL_Multithreaded which is a complete failure. jGL
-won't support multithreading easily.
+We explored multithreaded rendering in `SurfaceDemoEmulGL_Multithreaded` which is a complete failure. jGL  won't support multithreading easily.
 OpenGL indeed requires a consistent call to a serie of commands (glBegin, glVertex, glEnd, etc) that prevent multiple threads to deal with a sub group of geometries to render since the GL context will receive commands from multiple interlaced geometries.

 Note that JOGL has the same limitation.
 We explored Newt canvas in JOGL supposed to allow such multithreaded access to the same OpenGL context but did not succeed.
+This attempt was made with `MultithreadedGraph` wich may not be designed properly for Newt.

 Performance studies shows that handling all geometries draw() method is where an optimization may be done.
 Handling copy of colorbuffer to the canvas is negligeable compared to handling all OpenGL drawing primitives.